We Love Doodles

 5. A Black Maltipoo Can Get Bored Easily

 Because of their intelligent nature, black Maltipoos get bored very easily.
-Without adequate exercise and mental stimulation daily, they can become bored, frustrated, and anxious, resulting in destructive behaviors towards themselves and their home, including excessive barking and ripping up household items and furniture.
+Without adequate daily exercise and mental stimulation, they can become bored, frustrated, and anxious, resulting in destructive behaviors towards themselves and their home, including excessive barking and ripping up household items and furniture.

-To prevent boredom, your black Maltipoo should get 30-40 minutes of exercise daily and lots of stimulating play with fun games like hiding and seek and treasure hunt.
-Challenging toys like puzzles, snuffle mats, sensory toys, and treat dispensers.
+To prevent boredom, your black Maltipoo should get 30-40 minutes of exercise daily and lots of stimulating play with fun games like a hiding and seek and treasure hunt.
+Challenging toys like puzzles, snuffle mats, sensory toys, and treat dispensers are also good options.

 6. A Black Maltipoo is Considered a Hypoallergenic Dog Breed